 What are the best Bluetooth earbuds for truckers?

 That’s a great question!
 The best Bluetooth earbuds for truckers who make calls for extended periods will closely follow this list.
 You may want earbuds that can be used one at a time to take calls while the other charges.
-The ContextAudio and Jabra Elite fit that description.
+The Sony and Jabra Elite fit that description.
 Truck on!